-There’s always panic during emergencies and this time, it’s not only about the Coronavirus, but also about work.
+There’s always panic during emergencies, and this time, it’s not only about the coronavirus outbreak but also the work.
 A lot of companies and employees have gone remote.
-Many others will do same in the coming weeks.
-During this time, it’s difficult to plan your work, whether as a company or an employee – so many guides online, so many things to take care of, and more.
+Many others will do the same in the coming weeks.
+During this time, it isn’t easy to plan your work, whether as a company or an employee – so many guides online, so many things to take care of, and more.

-Which is why this checklist is here to help.
+This is why this checklist is here to help.
 If you’re a company planning to go remote or your firm says you should work from home now as an employee, this guide will help you get started.
-You don’t just get the tips of how to get started, you also get to know the tools that are ideal for each purpose as you work from home.
+You don’t just get the tips on how to get started; you also get to know the tools that are ideal for each purpose as you work from home.

 Tools for team chat/communication

 These are tools that allow your remote team to communicate asynchronously and keep them working together.
 They allow your team to chat with one another and create chat rooms or channels to sync communication between and among departments or those working on similar things.
 These are the tools you’ll need to enable seamless team communication.

 A great tool for teams to chat, create chat rooms and share work-related and other stuff.
 It’s available on Windows, Android, iOS, Mac, and Web.

 You’ve probably heard of the team chat app Slack and tried.
 If you haven’t and planning to go remote, then it’s a great application to keep your team in sync.
 It’s available on Windows, iOS, Mac, Android, Linux, and on the Web.

 While this comes as part of the Microsoft 360 bundle, Yammer is a social network application designed for use by companies internally, more like Facebook but for your organization’s internal employees.
 It’s a great tool to keep the “social” even during the work from home period.

 Business communication platform for group chats, file sharing, and desktop sharing, among others.
 Available on Android, iOS, Windows, Mac, and Linux.